amilochau/core/README.md

 ## Framework installation

-`Milochau.Core.*` libraries can be used in any ASP.NET Core / Azure Functions project (ASP.NET Core 5.0+ / Azure Functions in .NET Core 3.1+).
+`Milochau.Core.*` libraries can be used in any ASP.NET Core 5.0+ / Azure Functions (.NET Core 3.1+) / Console applications (.NET 5.0+) project.
 To use it, you must install the library specific to your technology as a NuGet package, then add framework references in main project files.

 ---